Hardspace: Shipbreaker: Development and release

 Canadian studio Blackbird Interactive conceptualised the game in one of the Blackbird's internal game jam sessions after the studio completed the development of Homeworld: Deserts of Kharak (2016).
 Initially named Hello, Collector, the game was about navigating procedurally generated asteroids using a grappling hook in order to collect loot.
 It was largely influenced by Gravity, but the team felt that the game slowly adopted a "cosmic horror" tone and that its gameplay was too slow.
 The game then evolved to become Falling Skies, which was an action game in which players need to grapple onto and sever objects falling onto the Earth.
 Hudson described this iteration of the game as "Fruit Ninja in space".
 The team liked the slicing mechanic, but they were not satisfied with the game's dramatic shift of tone, and they worried that the game would be too generic.

-As the development progressed, the team was inspired by the beach of Alang in India, where hundreds of workers were working on dismantling abandoned cargo ships.
+As the development progressed, the team was inspired by the Canadian independent film Shipbreakers which documented work on the beach of Alang in India, where hundreds of workers were working on dismantling abandoned cargo ships.
 Creative director Elliot Hudson described it as "the shadowy side of the ship industry" and that it inspired the game's theme of exploitation and the concept of playing as a "blue-collar worker".
 According to the team, it was important for the tools to feel like "heavy industrial equipment" rather than "weapons", so that the gameplay matches with the identity of the player character, who is a worker rather than a soldier.
 As a result, a weapon that can unleash a "lateral shockwave effect" was removed from the game.

 Initially, the team handcrafted all the ships players can explore in the game.
 However, as they wanted to release the game into early access and felt that releasing a short game would not be ideal, they decided to adopt a "pseudo-procedurally generated" in order to extend the game's replayability.
 The game was officially announced on February 19, 2020 for PC.
 Publisher Focus Home Interactive also announced that the game would be released for PlayStation 4 and Xbox One.
 Hardspace: Shipbreaker was released on Steam's early access program on June 16, 2020.
 The game left early access on May 24, 2022.
 After the full release it was added to game subscription and cloud streaming service from Microsoft, Xbox Game Pass.
 Versions for PlayStation 5 and Xbox Series X/S were released on September 20, 2022.